ETHLend/Documentation/ETHLendWhitePaper.md

 <p>Since the collaterals and the crypto-currency used for lending is within the ecosystem of Ethereum, it was convienient for us to choose Ethereum for the ledger.
 Alternative ledger would have to communicate with Ethereum network, which would create more complex engineering, which would not benefit the users.</p>

 <p>Track record for lending.
 Another important function that ETHLend needed was a way to handle reputation-based lending.
 If the borrower would need always ERC-20 tokens to place a loan request, lending would be limited to users that have “token wealth”.
-Therefore, we introduce that on each repaid loan, the borrower and the lender are rewarded by our native ERC-20 Token called, Credit Token or CRE.
+Therefore, we introduce that on each repaid loan, the borrower is rewarded by our native ERC-20 Token called, Credit Token or CRE.
 By creating a Smart Contract for Credit Token, the reputation system is painless.
-Moreover, by using the Ethereum-based ERC-20 compatible token we are still working within the decentralized ecosystem, instead of resorting to off-chain credit ratings and the old tarnished banking and credit system.</p>
+Moreover, by using the Ethereum-based ERC-20 compatible token we are still working within the decentralized ecosystem, instead of resorting to off-chain credit ratings and the old tarnished banking and credit system.
+Therefore, by using ERC-20 token we factually create a decentralized credit rating system.</p>

 <h2>2.2	Ether</h2>